 Nettles contain calcium, magnesium, silica, iron, potassium, boron, manganese, cobalt, selenium, chromium, and sodium as well as protein, vitamin A, B (no b-12)C, K (lots of K),

 Stinging nettle has a better amino acid profile (protein) than most other leafy vegetables.
 This green leafy plant is high in most amino acids except leucine and lysine.
-By dry weight it is comparable to beans and chicken for quantity of amino acids supplied according to one research review.
+By dry weight it is comparable to beans and chicken as a source of essential mino acids supplied according to one research review.

 This plant needs to be harvested in the spring when fresh and succulent if eating it as a food.
 If making a tea out of it, you can harvest it anytime before it starts to make flower buds.